Justindaily23/Security-Middleware-Suite/README.md

-**_ A production-grade Express.js security middleware suite, implementing real-world best practices to protect your API from common web vulnerabilities. _**
+**_ An Express.js security middleware suite, implementing real-world best practices to protect your API from common web vulnerabilities. _**

 # Features Included